Online Directory Business Model Explained

 For promoted/featured listings, companies can essentially pay the directory to show their name at the top of search results for their category.

-This is usually a recurring revenue business model since by paying a (typically) monthly membership fee, companies can get featured on a said number of listings and categories on the first page, depending on the tier of the plan.
+This is usually a recurring revenue business model since by paying a (typically) monthly membership fee, companies can get featured on a certain number of listings and categories on the first page, depending on the tier of the plan.

-So for instance, an online directory business may choose to tier their membership plans by Bronze, Silver, and Gold.
+So, for instance, an online directory business may choose to tier their membership plans by Bronze, Silver, and Gold.

 • Bronze ($30/month)